 Market risk accounts for an unchanged 4 pp of the 6% supporting overcollateralisation.
 The covered bond programme is most sensitive to a 'lower for longer' scenario, in which interest rates drop to negative 1% after two years and remain at that rate until the last bond has been repaid.
-This reflects the interest rate mismatch, with 96.6% of fixed-rate covered bonds versus 75.8% of fixed-rate cover assets, most of which have an interest reset prior to final maturity.
-This mismatch is further amplified under high prepayments (15%) as the weighted average life of cover assets decreases to around five years (from 13.4 years) and the generated cash would accrue interest based on the short-term (negative) market rate.
+This reflects the interest rate mismatch, with 97.2% of fixed-rate covered bonds versus 80% of fixed-rate cover assets, most of which have an interest reset prior to final maturity.
+This mismatch is further amplified under high prepayments (15%) reducing the weighted average life of cover assets to around five years (from 12.5 years) with the effect, that the generated cash accrue on the short-term (negative) market rates.